 What to Do

-Though of course, if you’re in want of a more traditional beach experience get yourself to the famed and glamorous French Riviera.
-There are dozens of beaches to choose between and striped sun loungers to relax in.
-And for something beyond the beach and party scene, consider joining a culture and food tour around Saint Tropez.
-You’ll visit the medieval hilltop village of Grimaud, tour its Venice-like Port, and visit the nearby Sainte-Maxime for an afternoon Côte-de-Provence wine tasting.
+However, if you want a more traditional beach experience, get yourself to the famed and glamorous French Riviera.
+There are dozens of beaches to choose from and striped sun loungers to relax in.
+And for something beyond the beach and party scene, consider joining a culture and food tour around Saint-Tropez.
+You’ll visit the medieval hilltop village of Grimaud, tour its Venice-like port, and visit the nearby Sainte-Maxime for an afternoon Côte-de-Provence wine tasting.

 Events in July